Alexhuszagh/autocom/README.md

 ## Motivation

-AutoCOM is a modern COM interface library for C++11.
-AutoCOM MinGW and MSVC, with either a compile-time (analogous to `#import` statements) or run-time (IDispatch) interface.
+AutoCOM is a modern COM interface library for C++11 and supports either a compile-time (analogous to `#import` statements) or run-time (IDispatch) interface.
 For both interfaces, the `CoInitializeEx` is called on a per-thread basis prior to COM object construction, and `CoUninitialize` is called after the last COM object is destroyed.

 **Compile-Time**